AlienDwarf/open-meteo-dotnet/README.md

 A .Net Standard library for the [Open-Meteo](https://open-meteo.com) API.
 ## ❕ Information

 This project is still in development.
-There will be major changes in the codebase.
+There *will* be major changes in the codebase.

 ## 🎯 Roadmap
-- Documentation
+- Documentation and wiki
+- Air Quality API support

 ## 🔨 Installation/Build